da1ssk/robond/submissions/4_map_my_world/README.md

 2.29.2020

 ## Mapping result
-See "rtabmap0.db" in the project directory.
+See "rtabmap0.db.tar.gz" in the project directory.
+Please uncompress it before reviewing.
-It has 25 closed loops.
+It has 25 closed loops as in the image below.

 ## How to launch
 ```roslaunch my_robot world.launch```